jordilaforge/graphstream-fx/docs/index.md

     <padding><Insets top="25" right="25" bottom="10" left="25"/></padding>
 </GridPane>
 ```
 The Main.class is the entry point of the application.
-We load our fxml in it define the size and set the title.
+We load our fxml in it define its size and its title.

 ```java
 package sample;